 Yes.
 Only authorised individuals have access to the records that you send for storage - other Departments cannot access them.
 Feel free to discuss access requirements with us.

 Many departments bring their own material to us and we will arrange for a mutually convenient time in advance.
 For those departments without their own transport, we pick up material every Thursday.
-Waiting times depend upon demand which almost always exceeds the alloted time and resources that we have available from Facilities Management - typically, you will therefore need to wait 6-8 weeks.
+Waiting times depend upon demand which almost always exceeds the alloted time and resources that we have available from Facilities Management - typically, you will therefore need to wait around 12 weeks.
 It is important that you arrange for collections (of records for the Records Centre, or of confidential waste for disposal) well in advance of needing items removing.

 If this is too long to wait, particularly if you have concerns about the security of the material or the health and safety issues of storing it, then please contact us to see if we can make alternative arrangements.